deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 "You were her best friends.
 I think she’d want you to be involved."

-"I... know. and it means a lot to me that you’re asking but… y’know, I’m Catholic."
+"I...know. and it means a lot to me that you’re asking but… y’know, I’m Catholic."
 Ava said at last.

 "I’m sure your God would understand, Ava."